 COMPANY HIGHLIGHTS

 The Hartford earned the top spot in our manufacturing business insurance rankings, thanks to its 200-year industry experience.
 The company offers the second most affordable rates overall while delivering the market's most competitive professional liability insurance at just $53 monthly.
-The Hartford's superior customer service earned the highest ratings from over 10,000 business owners across industrial sectors, while its A+ financial strength rating from AM Best ensures reliable claims processing when coverage is most needed.
+The Hartford's superior customer service earned the highest ratings from over 10,000 business owners across industrial sectors, while its A+ financial strength rating from AM Best makes sure reliable claims processing when coverage is most needed.

 2. NEXT